2004–05 Manchester City F.C. season: Team kit

 The team kit was produced by Reebok and the shirt sponsor was Thomas Cook.

 Historical league performance

 Prior to this season, the history of Manchester City's performance in the English football league hierarchy since the creation of the Premier League in 1992 is summarised by the following timeline chart – which commences with the last season (1991–92) of the old Football League First Division (from which the Premier League was formed).

 Results

 In this season, Manchester City, did not qualify for any European competitions.
-The team's leading Premier League goalscorers were Robbie Fowler and Sean-wright-Phillips, who both ended up with 10 goals and tied for 15th.
+The team's leading Premier League goalscorers were Robbie Fowler and Shaun Wright-Phillips, who both ended up with 10 goals and tied for 15th.